mqwilber/host_extinction/code/README.md

 `stat_analysis/`

 - This folder contains the scripts necessary to fit the various vital rate functions and transmission functions to the laboratory and mesocosm data.
-The results are saved as `*.rds` files which are used in the scripts iben in `model_analysis/`
+The results are saved as `*.rds` files which are used in the scripts in `model_analysis/`

 `model_analysis/`